Bechem1999/CYBERSECURITY-ENVIRONMENT-LAB-SET-UP/README.md

 - Prepare the environment for additional Windows/Android target machines.
 - Establish a practical lab for penetration testing, cybersecurity exercises, and CTF challenges.

+ ### 🎯 Purpose of the Lab

+The lab provides an **isolated and controlled environment for cybersecurity learning, ethical-hacking practice, and authorized security testing**.

+It can be used for:

+- Network reconnaissance
+- Network and port scanning
+- Vulnerability assessment
+- Network security testing
+- Penetration-testing practice
+- Security-tool experimentation
+- Multi-VM security testing
+- CTF and practical cybersecurity challenges

+The environment can also be extended with additional virtual machines to provide controlled targets for authorized security-testing exercises.